tvb-sz/serve-swagger-ui/README.md

 use `conf.toml` file name and placed in the same directory as the executable binary can omit `--config`

-### 2.3、mixed
+#### 2.3、mixed

 Can use both configuration files and command line arguments

 Command line parameters take precedence, configuration file related values will be ignored

-## 3、Publicly accessible without authorization
+## 3、Publicly accessible

 only use command line arguments or do not set config file of section `[Google]`

-> `--open` can be used to automatically open the browser and display the first Swagger JSON file
 ## 4、Authenticate with Google oAuth Login

-### step1、create Google oauth web application
+#### step1、create Google oauth web application

 create Web Application in Google console, see: [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials)

 you will get the Google oauth client_id and client_secret

-### step2、set config
+#### step2、set config

 edit your `.toml` suffix config file, see: [2.2、TOML config file](#22toml-config-file)

 1. set `Server.BaseURL` which is your server bind domain base URL, such as `https://swagger.tvb.com/`
-2. set `Server.JwtKey` which is the jwt encryption key used to authenticate the cookie, any character 8 to 16 characters long
+2. set `Server.JwtKey` which is the JWT encryption key used to authenticate the cookie, any character 8 to 16 characters long
-3. set `Server.JwtExpiredTime` which is Authorization token validity period, how many seconds after the token is issued
+3. set `Server.JwtExpiredTime` which is Authorization cookie validity period, how many seconds after the token is issued
 4. set `Google.ClientID` and `Google.ClientSecret` obtained in the first step

-### step3、set callback URL in Google console
+#### step3、set callback URL in Google console

 set your oauth callback URL in Google oauth console, see: [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials)

 The callback URL splicing format is: `Server.BaseURL` + `callback/google`,  such as `https://swagger.tvb.com/callback/google`

-### step4、set allowed login email address or email address domain
+#### step4、set allowed login email address or email address domain

 use `Account.Domain` set up authoritative domains,
 All email address under the set domain can be authorized,